Rizvi Karim Rumi

-Rizvi Karim Rumi (রিজভী করিম রুমি; born 18 May 1968) is a retired Bangladeshi footballer who played either as a winger or as a striker.
-Rumi captained the Bangladesh national football team for a brief period in 1992 and 1993.
-He spent most of his career with Abahani Limited and also had a brief stint in the Calcutta Football League with East Bengal.
+Rizvi Karim Rumi (রিজভী করিম রুমি; born 18 May 1968) is a former Bangladeshi footballer who played either as a center-forward or as a winger.
+Rumi represented the Bangladesh national team in from 1989 to 1994, captaining the team in 1992.
+He spent most of his club career with Dhaka Abahani and also had a brief stint in India in the Calcutta Football League with East Bengal.